panoptic-labs/docs/docs/panoptic-protocol/specs.md

     balanceOf[PanopticPool] += notionalValue*_commissionRate()
 ```

-### Buying Power Requirements (long options)
+## Buying Power Requirement

-The Buying power requirement is the amount of collateral needed to be deposited in order to sell/buy an option.
+The amount of capital available to place a trade is called the Buying Power.
+The minting of any option in Panoptic will reduce the account's Buying Power, and the Buying Power Reduction (BPR) of an option depends on:

+1. Notional value of that option
+2. Price of the underlying asset
+3. Risks associated with trading the underlying assets

+Determining the buying power reduction from points (1) and (2) can be computed in a fairly straightforward manner (see sections below).
+The impact of point (3), on the other hand, is not as clearly defined.
+In TradFi, for instance, selling calls on GameStop (GME) may have a 100% collateral requirement, whereas Apple (AAPL) may only have a 20% collateral requirement.
+The choice to change the collateral requirement of a specific asset resides entirely within the power of centralized actors at each brokerage firms.

+At Panoptic, the protocol evaluates the relative risk of a specific asset by looking at the pool utilization at the time the position was minted.
+The rationale behind this is as follows: If an asset is in high demand then there will be a lot of trading activity, and most liquidity will be actively traded.
+This means that liquidity that is normally available to trade/adjust/roll positions will be reduced.
+Hence, it will be more difficult for traders to respond to market moves, thereby increasing the risk for those specific pools.
+So, increasing the collateral requirement for pools with high utilization will help mitigate those risks.

+### BPR - long options

 The buying power requirement for LONG options ensures that enough funds are available to cover any potential premium to be paid for purchasing that option.
 It is based on the pool utilization that was determined at the time a position was minted and this initial buying power requirement will not change over time (although the buying power requirement will increase as the position accumulates owed premium).

 `BUYING_POWER_REQUIREMENT = buyCollateralRatio() * notionalValue`